-The Center for Long-Term Cybersecurity CLTC Fall 2020 Request for Proposals
+The Center for Long-Term Cybersecurity CLTC Fall 2021 Request for Proposals

 The University of California, Berkeley Center for Long-Term Cybersecurity (CLTC) is committed to helping individuals and organizations address tomorrow's information security challenges to amplify the upside of the digital revolution.
 CLTC believes that a transformative research agenda which addresses the most interesting and complex challenges of the socio-technical security environment that will evolve over this coming decade is needed to advance this mission.
 In our sixth annual request for proposals (RFP), we will fund research on a wide range of digital security issues, and we encourage researchers from a variety of disciplines to apply.
-A PDF of this document can be found here.
-Proposals are due on Sunday, November 1, 2020 by 11:59pm PDT.
+Proposals are due on Sunday, November 7, 2021 by 11:59pm PDT.
 Submission instructions can be found below under "Submission Process."